relaytools/docs/README.md

 If you already have an instance of `relay.tools` set up, you may be looking for the [documentation](docs.md)!

-If you would like to install `relay.tools` locally, check out the [Local Install Guide](relaytools-setup.md)!

 # Installation
 ```
 git clone https://github.com/relaytools/relay-tools-images.git